 Deleting

-You can delete the commit message with lazygit with d.
+You can delete the commit with lazygit with d.
 A confirmation will be shown.
 Note that this will also result in a rebase if you're not deleting the top-most commit.

 Rebasing onto another branch (v0.40+)